 I try not to let the anxiety build by reminding myself that I feel fine.
 I've been having fantastic gym workouts, which is how I grade my overall health.

-But various scenarios pop into your mind.
-What if my PSA has doubled?
+Still, anxious thoughts crept in.
+What if my PSA had doubled?
 Will I do another positron-emission tomography (PET) contrasted tomography (CT) scan after I get my lab results?

 Radiation exposure